SQream/sqream_docs/operational_guides/monitoring_query_performance.rst

 The filter node reduced the output to just 18,160 relevant rows, but they're distributed across the original 74 chunks.
 All of these rows could fit in one single chunk, instead of spanning 74 rather sparse chunks.

-Improving Join Performance when Data is Sparse
+Improving join performance when data is sparse
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You can tell SQream DB to reduce the amount of chunks involved, if you know that the filter is going to be quite